amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene II:

 1 in the train back home.
-2 distributing flyers to the crowd leaving the train, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép")
+2 distributing flyers to the crowd leaving the train, he holds her a flyer but she goes past him. he then replied (" Ah c'est classe de pas rép").
+1